Djametcode/backend-intership/README.md

 ## Online Learning API

-## How To Install Program
+How To Install Progra

 1. Make sure you installed nodeJS
    - node --version to check
 2. Clone this repository
 3. Open terminal check position by type ls.
 If you still see online-learning
-   - Type cd online learning
-   - Then npm install
+   - Type cd online learning, Then npm install
 4. in same folder, type touch .env. then open that folder

 > [!IMPORTANT]